 Across the world, hackers are targeting and exploiting security weaknesses and holding data hostage.
-In May of 2021, The Colonial Pipeline Company was hit by a ransomware cyberattack that caused the disruption of fuel supplies along the East Coast for several days.
+You might recall that, in a heavily-reported incident, The Colonial Pipeline Company was hit by a ransomware cyberattack that caused the disruption of fuel supplies along the East Coast for several days in mid-2021.
 The company – and the FBI – paid hackers $4.4 million in Bitcoin to regain control of their system.

 Colonial Pipeline was not the only corporation that paid hackers an exorbitant amount of money.
 The NBA, Kia Motors and JBS Foods have also been victimized by cyber-attacks where hackers demanded millions of dollars.
 CD Projekt RED, a Polish video game developer, was also a victim of a cyberattack, but since they had backups in place, they never had to pay the demanded ransom.

 While these are all big organizations, that does not mean that small businesses are safe.

 - These stories made the news because the companies that were attacked paid millions of dollars to regain control of their data.

 - News organizations are far more likely to report on big companies and companies with far-reaching services than they are small businesses.

 When a small or mid-size business (SMB) gets attacked, they can’t pay millions of dollars to recover stolen information – and the hackers know that.
 Instead, these bad actors will usually go after customer and employee information as well as financial records, statements, and access to bank accounts.
 Sadly, when a hacker attacks an SMB, it often ends in the business closing their doors for good.

 The year 2021 set a record for cyber-attacks, as did 2022, and the trend continues – 2023 is shaping out to be no different.
 If you’re a business owner, you need to wake up to the reality of cyberthreats and cyber security before it’s too late.

 Here are a couple of the best cyber security practices you should put into place immediately.